Healthy Banana Oatmeal Chocolate Chip Cookies (vegan)

 • Last, add the chocolate chips to the bowl, and gently fold them in.

-• Using a cookie scoop, place 1½-inch round balls of dough on the cookie sheet about 2 inches apart.
+• Using a cookie scoop, place 2-inch scoops of dough on the cookie sheet about 2 inches apart. *10 even-sized balls of dough.

 • Bake for about 12 minutes.